FoxsterDev/SKTools.MenuItemsFinder/README.md

 Features:
 1) Navigate by key input
-2) Execute some menuitem, just press the button with menuitem
+2) Execute some menuitem, just press the button with menuitem.
+If the menuitem has validating method.
+You will see an infor dialog and the button will have gray color
 3) Starred your specific items and to have fast access at the top of a finder
 4) Set custom name for specific menuitem.
 Navigating will be by key + custom name (Profit: You don't need to remember place of MenuItems like "Window/General/Profiler" or "Tools/Category/SubCategory/SubSubCategory/WhatExactlyINeed" and it could be changed in a new version of Unity or a plugin.)
 5) Open a file that contains menuitem.
 It is usefull when you want edit a menuitem. if a menuitem places into Assembly-CShar-Editor(or firstpass) or Editor AssemblyDefinition and their scripts are placed into Assets folder.
 You can open file that contains the menuitem.
 Else you can open a location with assembbly that contains it